The organizing committee invites all interested researchers and practitioners to submit abstracts for the following conference tracks:

 In the current business environment, where long-term growth rates in many economies trend downwards, firms are turning to M&As, joint ventures and strategic alliances to fuel growth, enter into new markets, gain legitimacy, obtain access to new, complement own resources, and cut costs.
 In this track, we aim to investigate how entrepreneurial ventures, family firms, and hidden champions address strategic initiatives such as M&As, joint ventures and strategic alliances as they organize themselves for the future.
 Download pdf.

-Migrant and Refugee Entrepreneurship and Topics of Female Entrepreneurship
+Migrant and Refugee Entrepreneurship

 Family Firms and Geography – Sustainable Regional and Urban Development and Topics of Internationalization